-When you sell above the market, it is a Limit Order.
-When you buy below the market, it is a Limit Order.
+When selling above the market, it is a Limit Order.
+When buying below the market, it is a Limit Order.
 A limit order will be executed when the market trades through it.
 Seventy to ninety percent (70% to 90%) of the time, if the market is trading at your Limit Order it will be executed.
 The market must trade through you specified Limit Order number to guarantee a fill.
-The computer will notify you within seconds of your fill.
-You do not have to call your broker to see if you have been filled.
+The trading software will provide notification within seconds of the fill.
+A trader does not have to call his broker to see if his order has been filled.

 Stop Orders: Stop Orders are orders placed to enter or exit the market at a desired specific price.
-When you buy above the market, it is a Stop Order.
-When you sell below the market, it is a Stop Order.
+When buying above the market, it is a Stop Order.
+When selling below the market, it is a Stop Order.
 Stop Orders turn into Market Orders when the market trades at that price.
 Stop Orders as well as Market Orders are subject to slippage, while Limit Orders are not.

 The majority of Stop Orders are used as protective Stop Loss Orders.
-It is the order you place with your entry order to insure an exit when the market goes against you.
+It is the order placed with an entry order to insure an exit when the market goes against you.
 A good trader never trades without a protective Stop Loss Order.
 They are orders executed to get you out of the market when your trade has gone against you.
 Protective Stops are discussed separately as one of the 10 Keys to Successful Trading.

-One Cancels the Other (OCO): Whenever you enter the market, you must exit the market at some future time.
+One Cancels the Other (OCO): Whenever entering the market, exiting the market at some future time is required.
 An OCO order is a procedure and means one-cancels-the-other.
-Once you have entered the market, you should place a protective Stop Loss Order and have in mind a projected profit target.
+Upon entering the market, place a protective Stop Loss Order and establish a projected profit target.
 That projected profit target can be your Limit Order.

 If you simultaneously place both Limit and Stop Loss Orders when you enter the market, you can OCO them and walk away from your computer.
 What does that mean?
 At some future point in time either your Stop Order or Limit Order will be executed, automatically canceling your opposing order.
 If the trader is so sure about the trade, he can execute an OCO order and walk away from the trade.
-The computer will than manage the trade.
+The trading software will then manage the trade.

 Cancel/Replace Orders: A Cancel/Replace Order is a procedure and not an entry or exit order.
 By definition it is when the trader cancels an existing open order and replaces it replace it with a new order.
 A cancel/replace order is primarily a strategy of trading and is predominately used after one has taken a position in the market and wants to stay in the market locking in profit.
-For example: you buy Swiss at 1.410.
+For example: you buy Swiss at

+1.410.
 Your protective Stop Loss Order is 1.390.
 The market moves in you direction as projected.
 You now want to reduce your potential loss, so you cancel your Stop Order at 1.390 and replace it to 1.410 where you got in.
 You are now in a trade with no risk.
 As the market moves further north in your direction, you now want to lock in more profit.
 You cancel your 1.410 Stop Loss Order and replace it with a new 1.440 Stop Loss Order.
 You now have locked in 30 Pips in profit.
 You are in an all-win, no-risk trade.
 You keep canceling and replacing your Stop until you are finally stopped out.

 This is discussed separately under Protective Stops as one of the 10 Keys to Successful Trading.